cosmocode/formserver/README.md

 The goal is to gather user-specific data.
 The initial submissions may be incomplete and can be updated at a later time without the need for additional authentication mechanisms or databases.

-Each form is accessed via a direct link, which contains the form ID.
+Each form is accessed via a direct link, which contains the form ID (form directory).

 ## Usage

 All forms are served from subdirectories of `data/`.

-Create a `config.yaml` file in a `<directory>` and the form will be available at: `http://your.server/forms/<directory>`
+Create a `config.yaml` file in a `<data-subdirectory>`.
+The form will be available at: `https://your.server/forms/<data-subdirectory>`

 When the user submits the form, all input values are saved in the form directory as `values.yaml` If the user clicked on `send` and all the inputs are valid, an email is sent to configured addresses.